terraform-aws-modules/terraform-aws-autoscaling/examples/complete/README.md

 - `external` - demonstrates how to create an autoscaling group using an externally created launch template
 - `complete` - demonstrates the vast majority of the functionality available for creating an autoscaling group
 - `mixed instance` - demonstrates how to create an autoscaling group configured to use a mixed instance policy
+- `warm pool` - demonstrates the usage of warm pools with capacity reservations
+- `efa` - demonstrates the usage of EFA (Elastic Fabric Adapter) type network interfaces

 ## Usage